Igno-C/fg/README.md

-# fg
+# FG
-Simple, open-source MMO game implementation using Godot and Rust
+Simple, open-source MMO game implementation using Godot and Rust.